Indo-Caribbean people: Sugarcane plantations in the 19th century

 A 19th-century lithograph by Theodore Bray showing workers harvesting sugarcane on a Caribbean plantation; on the right is the European overseer.

 Much like cotton, sugarcane plantations motivated large-scale near-enslavement and forced migrations in the 19th and early 20th century.

 Following the passage of the 1833 Slavery Abolition Act, many formerly enslaved people left their enslavers.
 This created an economic chaos for European planters in the Caribbean and Indian Ocean.
-The hard work in hot, humid farms required a regular, docile and low-waged labour force, which led to the creation of the Indian indenture system.
+The hard work in hot, humid farms required a regular, docile and low-waged labour force, and India’s excess labor created a strong foundation to fix this problem, which led to the creation of the Indian indenture system.
 Poor economic conditions in India led to many Indians to look for sources of work.
 In this system, Indians were taken to British, French and Dutch colonies around the world, including in the Caribbean, to work on cash crop plantations.

+Many indentured Indians opposed migration to the Caribbean.
+It was believed that crossing the sea would remove one's caste, something that was greatly valued by poor indentures.
+Rumor spread through Indian villages that laborers were forced to convert to Christianity when they reached Caribbean soil.

+For some Indians, however, emigration to the Caribbean meant escaping problems they faced in India such as family conflict, economic hardship, poor living conditions, or trouble with the law.

+Whether indentured Indians wanted to work on Caribbean plantations or not, recruiters would use pressure, force, and manipulation to get Indians to emigrate.
+Pressure stemmed from the fact that some Indians believed that they owed their recruiters for providing them their basic needs.
+Some were told romanticized stories about living and working conditions in the Caribbean, or were told lies about the destination of their travels, leading them to believe they were going to lands deemed holy.

 The first ships carrying indentured labourers for sugarcane plantations left India in 1838 for the Caribbean region.
 In fact, the first two shiploads of Indians arrived in British Guiana (modern-day Guyana) on May 5, 1838, on board the Whitby and Hesperus.